Operationbackfire/100-days-of-code/log.md

 **Thoughts:** I moved on to lab2.
 Need to implement DFS,BFS,Hill Climbing and Beam on a graph structure tomorrow.

 **Link to work:** No links today.

+### Day 12: January 31, 2018
+**Today's Progress:** I tried to implement DFS in lab2, but failed.
+I used recursion, but couldn't get it right.
+I looked at the code of someone having implemented DFS and BFS, and he didn't use recursion.
+In DFS the idea is to maintain a list with paths [('S','A'),('S','B')].
+The idea is to delete the first path ('S','A') on the list and update it with its children [('S','A','B'),('S','A','D'),('S','B')].
+Do the same with the front of the list.
+We get ('S','A','B','C') and ('S','A','B','G') that has to be added to the front after deleting ('S','A','B').
+In BFS the updated paths should be placed in the back [('S','B'),('S','A','B'),('S','A','D')] and the front should be updated.
+Do the same again. [('S','A','B'),('S','A','D'),('S','B','A'),('S','B','C')].

+**Thoughts:** Hill Climbing is DFS/BFS? with sorting of the heuristic distances to goal.
+Only 1 line added.
+BEAM is DFS/BFS? only looking at k children e.g. 2.

+**Link to work:** Nothing.